 Canadian band TeethOut transports us back to the good old days of 90s/2000s punk and skate punk with a catchy and intense punky sound that they describe as "hook, driven and energy."

 India is home to 1.4 billion people but, according to New Delhi duo Lydian Slip, the country is bereft of any form of a rock scene.
-However, if there’s to … Continue reading Introducing: Lydian Slip
+However, if there's to be a rock revolution in the country, the catchy "raw, honest and melodic" sound of Lydian Slip, which draws on elements of punk rock, grunge,...
+Continue Reading →

 Norwegian punk has been one of our favourite discoveries in 8 years of running GigRadar, but it's been a while (over 2 years) since we discovered any new bands from this specific genre.
 However, that wait is over as we introduce you to 90s skate punk scene inspired Oslo quartet Forgetaboutit.